 All continuing students must consult with the DGS during the Spring Semester regarding their registration, their requirements, and their progress toward the degree.
 On-line registration will be blocked for the following year and may not proceed without the written approval of the DGS.

 ACADEMIC COURSE LOAD

-All graduate students who hold Teaching Assistantships (TA) or University Graduate Scholarships (UGS) are required as a condition of their appointments to register for 15 graduate credits in Fall Semester and 12 graduate credits each subsequent semester during the academic year.
+All graduate students who hold Teaching Assistantships (TA) or University Graduate Scholarships (UGS) are required as a condition of their appointments to register for 12 graduate credits each semester.

 INDEPENDENT STUDY